BasherMX/BasherMX/README.md

 ### Hi there 👋
-# I'm currently work in sithec.com.mx
+# I'm currently be an intern in sithec.com.mx

-# and i'm studying in Uaa.mx
+# and i'm studying eighth semester in UAA.mx

 https://ulisesbasher.000webhostapp.com/